 Variety of Writing Tools

-I find that my students often do better initially with small dry erase markers, because they slide a bit easier on a piece of laminate.
-They especially like it when I let them practice with dry eraser markers on the table.
+I find that my students often do better initially with small dry-erase markers.
+They slide a bit easier on a piece of laminate.
+My students especially like it when I let them practice with dry eraser markers on the table.

 And if pencil grip is an issue . . . seek out your school’s occupational therapist.
 I like to say that “in my next life I am going to be an OT.”
 I feel like I have learned so much from my own school’s OT expert.
 Just when I think I have all the tricks figured out . . . she comes up with something new like this little monkey holder thingy she handed to one of my littles who came back to me in January after having never stepped foot in a school nor attending virtually.
 This little device was the ticket to happiness and success for him.
 Writing wasn’t so ‘hard’ after a short while.